rblades/dhworkbook_master/docs/supporting materials/open-refine.md

 java -mx500m -cp stanford-ner.jar edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier classifiers/english.all.3class.distsim.crf.ser.gz -textFile texas-letters.txt -outputFormat inlineXML > “my-ner-output.txt”
 ```

-The first bit, java –mx500m says how much memory to use.
-If you have 1gb of memory available, you can type java –mx 1g (or 2g, or 3g, etc).
-The next part of the command calls the NER programme itself.
-You can set which classifier to use after the –loadClassifier classifiers/ by typing in the exact file name for the classifier you wish to use (you are telling ‘loadClassifier’ the exact path to the classifier).
-At –textFile you give it the name of your input file (on our machine, called ‘texas-letters.txt’, and then specify the outputFormat.
-The > character sends the output to a new text file, here called “my-ner-output.txt”.
++ The first bit, `java –mx500m` says how much memory to use.
+If you have 1gb of memory available, you can type `java –mx 1g` (or 2g, or 3g, etc).
++ The next part of the command calls the NER programme itself.
+You can set which classifier to use after the `–loadClassifier classifiers/` by typing in the exact file name for the classifier you wish to use (you are telling ‘loadClassifier’ the exact path to the classifier).
++ At `–textFile` you give it the name of your input file (on our machine, called ‘texas-letters.txt’, and then specify the outputFormat.
++ The `>` character sends the output to a new text file, here called “my-ner-output.txt”.

+2\.
 Hit enter, and a few moments later the programme will tell you something along the lines of

-> CRFCLassifier tagged 375281 words in 13745 documents at 10833.43 words per second
+`CRFCLassifier tagged 375281 words in 13745 documents at 10833.43 words per second`

-2\.
+3\.
 Open the text file in your text editor, and you’ll see output like this:

 > In the name of the ```<LOCATION>```Republic of Texas```</LOCATION>```, Free, Sovereign and Independent.
 To all whom these Presents shall come or may in any wise concern.
 I ```<PERSON>```Sam Houston```</PERSON>``` President thereof send Greeting